PresAndreichev/Control-plane-mygocloud-/README.md

 Rollbacks
 Container logs
 Automated testing
+Currently Working On
+RabbitMQ integration
+Message-based deployment processing
+Deployment workers
+Improved asynchronous architecture
 The project is intentionally small for now, but the architecture is designed to support future expansion.

+⭐ Project Philosophy
+MyGoCloud is not intended to compete with production cloud platforms.

+The goal is to build a small system, understand the engineering behind it, and gradually evolve it into something more complex.

+Each new phase is an opportunity to explore another real-world engineering problem:

+Foundation
+API Design
+Client Architecture
+Container Orchestration
+Distributed Messaging
+Background Workers
+Future Scaling
+The project is an ongoing exploration of Go, distributed systems, system design, and cloud infrastructure.